TomPace101/nanopore_diffusion/notes.md

 _TODO_ switch to ruamel.yaml, and update the wiki

+_TODO_ set up validation tests
+These are problems where you know the right answer, used as regression testing for the code overall. exotic-earth is such.
+In particular, we need code to compare the output of such a test to expected values.

+_TODO_ start using sphinx
+(there is discussion below about what to do after this)

 # homogenization (exotic-earth)

 _TODO_ do data extraction so we can actually use the results